Episode 301: Troubling a Star

 **Please note that the Bookshop.org links above are affiliate links.
 At no additional cost to you, I will earn a small commission if you decide to make a purchase through these links.
 Please do not feel inclined to purchase unless you are excited to add these books to your TBR list!**

-CHECK OUT ELIOT’S LATEST BOOK HERE!
+CHECK OUT AURORA’S DEBUT NOVEL HERE!

-CHECK OUT ELIOT’S BOOK RECOMMENDATIONS:
+CHECK OUT AURORA’S BOOK RECOMMENDATIONS:

 MORE READING: